abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 in mind to get back to our cabin and do some sitting, have a rest, read some suttas, or whatever, instead we could spontaneously drop that thought or desire and offer assistance.
-For this to be a special gift of generosity, it takes a willingness to be spontaneous—this is how it comes from the heart.
+For this to be a special gift of generosity, it takes a willingness to be spontaneous---this is how it comes from the heart.
 To say to ourselves, in the moment, *Sure, I'd be willing, I'll volunteer for that, I'd love to.* That's a beautiful way to create harmony and appreciation, and it's a fine example of the